chanzuckerberg/single-cell-curation/docs/schema_guide.md

     new cell type: new cell type
 ```

-In these cases, the `cellxgene schema apply` script will leave the ontology field blank and move the free text
+In these cases, the `cellxgene-schema apply` script will leave the ontology field blank and move the free text
 description into the label field.
 So the `assay_ontology_term_id` in the new dataset would be `""` but `assay` would be
 `Sci-Plex`.